 The field survey can be best described according to the three stages that were passed through.
-In the first stage the BLARK for Dutch was defined.
+In the first stage, the BLARK for Dutch was defined.
 Then, in the second stage, an inventory was made of HLT resources that are already available.
-Finally, in the third stage the priority list was drawn up on the basis of the BLARK and the inventory.
+Finally, in the third stage the priority list was drawn up based on the BLARK and the inventory.
 In the next sections, the three stages will be described in more detail.